BluelinkData/software-eng-exercise/README.md

 # Software Engineer: Coding Exercise

-Woohoo, let’s work together to engage with new donors over text message to thank them and get them involved in the campaign.

 This short exercise should take about 30 minutes.

 ## Background

-Let's say we're helping a campaign better engage their donors.
+Let's say we're helping a campaign better engage their donors by subscribing them to text message updates.

 The campaign has lots of online donation forms on the ActBlue platform.
 All have SMS opt-in language (the “By providing your cell phone number...” disclaimer at the bottom), so as soon as somebody makes a donation, if they’ve supplied their cell phone number, we can subscribe them to a text message list and send them a "welcome" text.
 We use a platform called Mobile Commons to send these texts and manage the subscribers list.
 We want to send this text as soon as possible after the person has donated.

 ActBlue offers webhook functionality, so we can set up an endpoint that ActBlue will hit whenever we get a new donation.
 Mobile Commons offers an API which we can POST to to subscribe a phone number.
-So the goal here is to set up a webhook that will immediately subscribe new donors to our text message list.
+So the goal here is to set up a webhook that will immediately subscribe new donors to the text message list.

 ## Step 0: Set up Docker and run tests